Lynx-1ST/2321050132/README.md

-# 2321050132

-# This is my respository for education.
+# This is my respository for education purpose !